Is Public Health a Good Career?

 Are you passionate about advancing equality by making healthcare more accessible to underserved communities?
 Do you love collaborating with others and working on teams?
 Is it important to you to be a part of an exciting, dynamic industry with strong employment prospects and a bright economic outlook?
 Can you envision yourself directing a medical organization, helping to carry out clinical trials, or advising policymakers on disease prevention strategy?
 If you answered yes to those questions, you may be interested in exploring a career in public health.

-As the COVID-19 pandemic has made clear, public health professionals play an incredibly important role in our healthcare infrastructure, conducting cutting-edge research while working with business leaders and legislators to help shape public policy.
+Public health professionals play an incredibly important role in our healthcare infrastructure, conducting cutting-edge research while working with business leaders and legislators to help shape public policy.
 As the CDC Foundation explains, “This work is achieved by promoting healthy lifestyles, researching disease and injury prevention, and detecting, preventing and responding to infectious diseases” in communities around the globe.
-From making sure water supplies are clean for drinking, to investigating causes of health issues in residential communities, public health workers dedicate their careers to building a safer world.
+From ensuing water supplies are clean for drinking, to investigating causes of health issues in residential communities, public health workers dedicate their careers to building a healthier world.

 With such a complex and critically important range of responsibilities, public health workers need certain abilities and qualifications in order to be successful.
-So what types of skills and experience are needed for a career in the public health field?
+So, what types of skills and experience are needed for a career in the public health field?
 What about educational and degree requirements?
-And what sorts of jobs could a public health degree lead to?
-In short: is a health career right for you?
-This guide will help you answer that question.
+Which types of jobs could a public health degree lead to?
+This guide will help you answer these questions.

-Is a Career in Public Health Right for Me?
+Is a Public Health Career Right for Me?

 Essential Skills for Public Health Careers

-Since public health officials deal with large, diverse groups and organizations — sometimes, during periods of chaos, tragedy, or crisis — it’s important to possess both empathy and leadership skills, understanding the unique or unmet needs of the population you are serving while providing efficient, research-driven guidance.
+Since public health officials deal with large, diverse groups and organizations, sometimes during periods of crisis, it’s important to possess both empathy and leadership skills, understanding the unique or unmet needs of the population you are serving while providing efficient, research-driven guidance.
 You will also need exceptional communication and organizational skills as you will be collaborating with vast networks of people, potentially from cultures around the globe.
 A strong sense of integrity and adherence to ethics is equally vital, as with any medical profession.

 Degree and Education Requirements